zoltan-szabo-boz/Boz-Godot-Framework/docs/accessibility.md

 - The framework decouples these two, allowing performance tuning in any window mode

 **How It Works:**
-- Player selects render resolution (e.g., 1920x1080, 1280x720)
+- **Windowed Mode:** Window size is set to the selected resolution with 1:1 pixel mapping (no scaling) for sharp, crisp text and graphics
-- Game renders at this resolution
-- Output is scaled to fit the display
+- **Borderless/Fullscreen Modes:** Game renders at selected resolution and scales to fit the display using viewport scaling
 - Lower resolution = better performance, higher resolution = better visual quality
+- Scaling only occurs in borderless/fullscreen modes to maintain text sharpness in windowed mode

 **Available Resolutions:**
 - 1920 x 1080 (Full HD)